 The website provides comprehensive documentation and examples to help getting started and reduce the time to get familiar with the charting library and how to use it.

 D3 support all the modern browsers.
 D3 charting library has been tested on browsers including Firefox, Google Chrome, Safari, Opera, IE9+, Android, and iOS.

 PlusCharts is a free charting library that can be downloaded and added to your website for the visual representation of data.
 The library supports all the most popular charts including line chart, pie chart, bar chart, donut charts, column charts etc. The big collection of charts include graphs that are simple and lightweight.
 Also, the charts are completely responsive and very customizable.

 PlusCharts provides good documentation and is compatible with all the modern browsers.
 They provide great support also, however they do not provide free support.

 C3.js is a charting library based on D3.
-It consists of a huge collection of charts including stacked bar chart, scatter plot, combination chart, multiple XY line chart and much more that you can integrate into to your web applications.
+It consists of a huge collection of charts including a stacked bar chart, scatter plot, combination chart, multiple XY line chart and much more that you can integrate into your web applications.

 The charts in Chartist.js are responsive and can provide creative animations to make the data interactive.
 Chartist.js is supported in all the modern browsers.

 There are proper documentation and illustration of the charts and graphs on the website and proper guide as to how to use and implement many of its functionalities.